adambard/learnxinyminutes-docs/python.html.markdown

 # Don't use the equality "==" symbol to compare objects to None
 # Use "is" instead.
 This checks for equality of object identity.
+# As of Python 3.8, using literals (e.g. 'etc') with is operator triggers a syntax warning!
 "etc" is None  # => False
 None is None   # => True